Updated March 31, 2026

 - Commercial auto minimum liability in Wyoming is $25,000/$50,000/$20,000, so agencies with owned or hired vehicles should confirm their policy meets those limits.

-- Wyoming requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect office space in Cheyenne, Casper, and other local markets.
+- Most commercial leases in Wyoming require proof of general liability coverage, which can affect office space in Cheyenne, Casper, and other local markets.

 - Agencies should be prepared to show evidence of professional liability insurance when a landlord, carrier appointment, or client contract asks for it, even if the exact wording varies.